Tick... Tick... Tick...

 He considered calling his office in Shanghai, and that's when the reality sunk in.
 There was no Shanghai left to call.

-Tags: climate, environment, social, ethics, story, short story
+Tags: environment, climate, ethics, story, social, short story